-With so many people paddleboarding these days and with so many experts (or ones that at least look like they are ) it can be easy to worry about looking like a rookie.
+With so many people paddleboarding these days and with so many experts (or ones that at least look like they are) it can be easy to worry about looking like a rookie and making easy SUP mistakes.
 Heading out onto the sea, it’s quite normal to feel the gaze of others curiously staring at you with that intrigued look on their faces.
-When paddling solo it’s sometimes easy to feel like you’re the show for most of the beach for the first few minutes before you find your flow.
-Or even with a group of friends, no one wants to be the odd one out
+When paddle boarding solo, it’s sometimes easy to feel like you’re the show for most of the beach for the first few minutes before you find your flow.
+Or even with a group of friends, no one wants to be the odd one out.

 Top 5 SUP mistakes and how best to avoid